 - A current, direct supervisor

-- A former supervisor, an indirect supervisor, or an individual who has direct involvement with you recently
+- A former supervisor, an indirect supervisor, or an individual who has had direct involvement with you recently

 Sponsored candidates must have: